AnotherSeawhite/dungeonscombat/README.md

 ## Info
 You may:
-- modify, copy and distribute the addon
+- Modify, copy and distribute the addon
-- use it privately
+- Use it privately

 You probably shouldn't:
 - Use it for commercial use (This addon contains Mojang's assets.
 Refer to Minecraft EULA)